-Acne is a very common skin disorder which usually starts around puberty.
-Although most of us grow out of acne, it often causes much unhappiness for young people and can sometimes last a long time, often late into adult life.
+Acne is a common skin disorder which usually starts around puberty.
+Although most of us grow out of acne, it can not only cause discomfort for young people; it can sometimes last late into adult life.

-Most people with acne have a greasy skin and commonly, blackheads nodules and pus filled spots, typically of the face and back.
+Many people with acne have greasy skin and commonly suffer from blackheads, nodules and pus filled spots; typically on the face and back.
 If acne remains untreated, it can lead to permanent scarring of the skin.

 What are the causes of acne?

-It ‘s unusual for acne to be caused by an underlying disease although patients may need assessment by a specialist to ensure that they do not have any major hormonal problem (for example polycystic ovaries in women) or more rarely an acne reaction to an external agent such as medication or a work related chemical.
-Very few specialists these days believe that acne is caused by diet or a food allergy.
+It is unusual for acne to be caused by an underlying disease, although patients may need assessment by a specialist to ensure that they do not have a major hormonal problem (for example, polycystic ovaries in women).
+More rarely, an acne reaction may be related to an external agent, such as medication or a work-related chemical.
+Very few specialists today believe that acne is caused by diet or a food allergy.

 How can acne be treated?

-For more severe forms of acne your General Practitioner (family physician), may prescribe antibiotics, usually in tablet form, which can be very effective.
-It may be necessary for you to take these for several months as the benefits do not appear overnight.
-If you are female, your doctor may also advise the use of a hormone treatment such as Dianette which works rather like the oral contraceptive pill.
+For more severe forms of acne, your General Practitioner may prescribe antibiotics, usually in tablet form, which can be very effective.
+It may be necessary for you to take these for several months, as the benefits do not appear overnight.
+If you are female, your doctor may also advise the use of a hormone treatment, such as Dianette, which works rather like the oral contraceptive pill.

-Are there any acne treamtents which don't involve taking drugs?
+Are there any acne treatments which don't involve taking drugs?

-Yes, there is a growing body of medical evidence showing that certain forms of intense light or laser can be helpful in improving acne - and without any major side effects.
-Our understanding of the correct use of these new therapies is changing all the time and you should obtain up to date advice from a specialist with experience in this field.
+Yes, there is a growing body of medical evidence showing that certain forms of intense light or laser can be helpful in improving acne – many without any major side effects.
+Our understanding of the correct use of these new therapies is changing all the time, and you should obtain up-to-date advice from a specialist.

-Liquid nitrogen treatment of various skin lesions, including verrucae, seborrhoeic keratoses, actinic keratoses.
+Cryosurgery is the liquid nitrogen treatment of various skin lesions, including verrucae, seborrhoeic keratosis and actinic keratoses.

-Freckles are pale brown flat marks that develop on the skin in relation to sun-exposure.
-They are particularly common in very fair complexions, especially on the face and forearms.
+Freckles are pale, brown, flat marks that develop on the skin in relation to sun exposure.
+They are particularly common in fair complexions, especially on the face and forearms.
 They are often seen in childhood.
 Freckles tend to be more prominent in the summer and may fade in winter.
-Freckles cannot become malignant themselves, but they are a warning of excess sun exposure and individuals with a tendency to freckle need to be extra-careful about sun-protection.
+Freckles cannot become malignant themselves, but they are a warning of excess sun exposure and individuals with a tendency to freckle need to be extra careful about sun protection.

 Most people have between 10-20 moles on their body.
-The number of moles that an individual develops depends on genetics (how moley their family is), how fair their skin is, and how much sun-shine they have had.
+The number of moles that an individual develops depends on genetics, how fair their skin is, and how much sun exposure they have had.
 It is common to form new moles up until the age of about 25 years.
 The majority of moles are entirely harmless (benign).
-However, occasionally a mole may become malignant in which case it is called a malignant melanoma.
+However, occasionally a mole may become malignant, in which case it becomes a malignant melanoma.
 Some malignant melanomas develop without a preceding mole.

-Fortunately malignant melanomas are relatively rare, but none-the-less it is an important thing to be aware of, as caught early it can easily be removed and the outlook is very good.
-About 7,000 people a year develop melanoma in the UK, and it is increasingly common in young adults.
+Fortunately malignant melanomas are relatively rare, but nonetheless, it is an important thing to be aware of, as if caught early, it can easily be removed and the prognosis tends to be good.
+Around 7,000 people a year develop melanoma in the UK, and it is increasingly common in young adults.

-it should be checked by your doctor.
-If necessary they may arrange a biopsy to check that the mole is not harmful.
+If you experience any of the above, they should be checked by your doctor.
+If necessary, they may arrange a biopsy to check that the mole is not harmful.

 Other Reasons to remove a mole

-Sometimes moles may be removed because they are a nuisance, rather than harmful e.g. catching on clothes and bleeding.
-This is a very quick and straight forward procedure with a local anaesthetic.
+Sometimes moles may be removed because they are a nuisance, rather than harmful; e.g. catching on clothes and bleeding.
+This is a very quick and straightforward procedure, carried out under a local anaesthetic.